jch254/serverless-node-dynamodb-api/README.md

 yarn run deploy
 ```

 Manual steps suck so this project uses Bitbucket Pipelines to automate the build and deployment to AWS - see [bitbucket-pipelines.yml](./bitbucket-pipelines.yml).
 AWS credentials are set using [Bitbucket Pipelines environment variables](https://confluence.atlassian.com/bitbucket/environment-variables-in-bitbucket-pipelines-794502608.html).

-I've created a [Docker-powered build/deployment environment for Serverless projects](https://github.com/jch254/docker-node-serverless) to use with Bitbucket Pipelines which is used by this project.
+I've created Docker-powered build/deployment environments for [Serverless projects](https://github.com/jch254/docker-node-serverless) and [Node projects](https://github.com/jch254/docker-node-terraform-aws) to use with AWS CodeBuild and Bitbucket Pipelines.